Did you know? Winter is the ideal time to spay and neuter community cats to get ahead of kitten season and end the breeding cycle before it starts.

 Our analysis of ten years of data from our Northern Virginia spay and neuter clinic showed pregnant cats brought to the clinic peaked in March—indicating that the cats were breeding in the winter and birthing their kittens in the spring and summer.
 Cats can become pregnant as early as four months of age, so spaying and neutering as soon as cats are ready–at 2 months old, or as soon as they weigh two pounds–is also important.

-Communities that embrace a Trap-Neuter-Return program see fewer cats entering animal shelters, allowing shelters to focus their efforts and taxpayer dollars on adoption programs and community outreach and education.
+This is why Alley Cat Allies’ Beat The Heat Campaign encourages communities to embrace a Trap-Neuter-Return program and highlights the particular importance of spaying and neutering cats in winter or early spring to get ahead of the spring and summer kitten season.
+Communities that take part in the campaign see fewer cats entering animal shelters, allowing shelters to focus their efforts and taxpayer dollars on adoption programs and community outreach and education.
 You can find local TNR resources and get community cat advise at http://www.alleycat.org/Assistance.

 Read the press release.